-It is for the Associate Dean (LTFT training) and, where appropriate, the Postgraduate Dean to determine whether a trainee's request to train LTFT is well founded.
-If a trainee does not meet the eligibility criteria, they should be encouraged to discuss alternative career pathways with the Trainee Development and Wellbeing service who can provide careers advice, or with their Training Programme Director (TPD) and Associate Postgraduate Dean (APGD) for their specialty.
+It is for the Associate Dean (LTFT training) and, where appropriate, the Postgraduate Dean, to determine whether a trainee's request to train LTFT is well founded.
+If a trainee does not meet the eligibility criteria, they may wish to discuss alternative career pathways with the Trainee Development and Wellbeing service who can provide careers advice, or with their Training Programme Director (TPD) and Associate Postgraduate Dean (APGD) for their specialty.

-- Trainees with caring responsibilities (e.g. for children, or for an ill/disabled partner, relative or other dependent.
+- Trainees with caring responsibilities (e.g. for children, or for an ill/disabled partner, relative or other dependant).

-- Religious commitment – A trainee has a religious commitment that involves training for a particular religious role which requires a specific time commitment resulting in the need to work less than full time.
+- Religious commitment – A trainee has a religious commitment that involves training for a particular role and requires a specific time commitment resulting in the need to work less than full time.

 Access to LTFT training is resource limited.
-Whilst accepting that there is no automatic right to LTFT training, provisions should be made for those who meet the criteria.
+Whilst accepting that there is no automatic right to LTFT training, provisions should be made for those with most need.
 Deanery funding provides the educational component of the basic salary, and banding arrangements are the responsibility of the employer.
 These funding arrangements are intended to avoid financial disincentives for employers.

 Aims of LTFT Training

 - To ensure continued and adequate training for those who cannot work full-time.